dfinity/examples/motoko/random_maze/README.md

 Begin by opening a terminal window.

+## Step 1: Setup the project environment

-### Step 1: Navigate into the folder containing the project's files and start a local instance of the replica with the command:
+Navigate into the folder containing the project's files and start a local instance of the Internet Computer with the commands:

 ```bash
 cd examples/motoko/random_maze
 dfx start --background
 ```

-### Step 2: Install front-end dependencies:
+## Step 2: Install front-end dependencies

 ```bash
 npm install
 ```

-### Step 3: Deploy the canister:
+## Step 3: Deploy the canisters

 ```bash
 dfx deploy
 ```

-### Step 4: Take note of the URL at which the user interface is accessible.
+## Step 4: Take note of the URL at which the user interface is accessible

 ```bash
 echo "http://127.0.0.1:4943/?canisterId=$(dfx canister id random_maze_assets)"